All Episodes

 I'm sorry.

-We can't survive as a nation by allowing 20-something million people to be here illegally.
+We can't survive as a nation by allowing 20 something million people to be here illegally.

-You got to leave.
+You gotta leave.

 And the corporate media is spinning it.

-Oh, look, Trump's a hypocrite.
+Oh, look, Trump's hypocrite.

 He's actually increased people coming in on work visas.